Category Archives: Sections

 Are you looking for ways to expand your professional network and contribute to ACRL?
 Committee volunteers help shape ACRL by advancing its strategic plan and influencing the direction of academic and research librarianship.
 Serving on a committee or editorial board is a great way to become involved and make an impact on the profession.

 If you’d like to become more engaged, ACRL Vice-President/President-Elect Irene M.H.
 Herold invites you to volunteer to serve on a 2016-2017 division or section committee.

 The ACRL committee volunteer form for section and division-level appointments is now open!

 If you wish to be considered for a committee appointment, complete the ACRL volunteer form by February 15, 2016.
 For more information and a link to the volunteer form, visit the ACRL website.

-The ACRL Anthropology and Sociology Section (ANSS) is currently seeking applications to serve a two-year term (August 2012- July 2014) as the ACRL Liaison to the American Anthropological Association (AAA).
-Liaisons are responsible for outreach, education, and communication between AAA and ACRL to form strong relationships and advance the interests of ACRL and ANSS.
+The ACRL Instruction Section (IS) is currently seeking applications to serve a three-year term (through July 2018) as the ACRL liaison to the National Resource Center for the First-Year Experience.
+Liaisons are responsible for outreach, education, and communication between the National Resource Center and ACRL in order to form strong relationships and advance the interests of ACRL and IS.

 Nominees must submit: